turingschool/curriculum/source/projects/sales_engine.markdown

 * The invoice item references an item and an invoice
 * The item is connected to many invoice items and one merchant
 * The merchant is connected to many invoices and many items
+* Prices, as represented in the CSVs, are in cents.
+Anytime you return a revenue total (like in `Merchant#revenue`) you must return a `BigDecimal` representating dollars and cents (two decimals, rounded to the nearest cent).

 ### Restrictions